 Maple Spiced Almond and Sunflower Seed Butter/One Green Planet

 Yet another plant-based diet staple!
 Nuts and seeds are great snacking foods, are easy to carry with you, and are also an incredibly diverse ingredient in vegan recipes.
 They can be pulverized and whipped into creamy homemade spreads such as basic almond butter (9.3 milligrams of iron per tablespoon) or cashew butter (1 milligram of iron per tablespoon) or even mixed into delightful treats such as this Maple Spiced Almond and Sunflower Seed Butter (1 milligram of iron per tablespoon).

 Burrito Bowl Potato Skins/One Green Planet

 Starchy, filling, and classic.
 Potatoes truly are the ‘meat’ of the plant-based diet.
 Along with their incredible range of use, potatoes are also a great way to get the necessary iron intake.
 Yet, put that potato peeler down!
-A majority of the potatoes’ essential nutrients live within its skin.
-Therefore, in order to get the most iron bang for your buck, try to use recipes that include the potato skin.
+A majority of the potatoes’ essential nutrients live within their skin.
+Therefore, to get the most iron bang for your buck, try to use recipes that include potato skin.
 One cup of baked sweet potato without the skin provides 1.4 milligrams of iron, while a large unpeeled potato (295 grams) offers 3.2 milligrams of iron.